drshahizan/Python-big-data/assignment/ass7/hpdp/WATERMILON/comparison.md

    Time Consumed: 2.62 seconds

 #### 4.2.4.
-Explore How Number of Classes Influence Property Prices by using Bar Chart
+Explore How Number of Classes Influence Property Prices by using Bar Chart <a name = "‎explore-how-number-of-classes-influence-property-prices-by-using-bar-chart"></a>

 1. **Modin:**